zesk/build/docs/tools/test.md

 - `--list` - Optional.
 Flag.
 List all test names (which match if applicable).
 - `--messy` - Optional.
 Do not delete test artifact files afterwards.
 - `--fail executor` - Optional.
 Callable.
 One or more programs to run on the failed test files.
+- `--env-file environmentFile` - Optional.
+EnvironmentFile.
+Load one ore more environment files prior to running tests
 - `testFunctionPattern` - Optional.
 String.
 Test function (or substring of function name) to run.

 #### Exit codes